 Configure the presence of "Antenna ports" field in DCI format 1_2.
 When the field is configured, then the "Antenna ports" field is present in DCI format 1_2.
-Otherwise, the field size is set to 0 for DCI format 1_2 (See TS 38.212 [17], clause 7.3.1.1.3).
+When the field is not configured, the field size is set to 0 for DCI format 1_2 (See TS 38.212 [17], clause 7.3.1.1.3).
 The parameter is used to enable 0 for "Antenna port(s)" in DCI format 1_2 while one or more of dmrs-DownlinkForPUSCH-MappingTypeAForDCI-Format1-2 and dmrs-downlinkForPUSCH-MappingTypeBForDCI-Format1-2 is configured to a UE.
 If none of dmrs-DownlinkForPUSCH-MappingTypeA-ForDCI-Format1-2 and dmrs-DownlinkForPUSCH-MappingTypeB-ForDCI-Format1-2 is configured to the UE, then the parameter antennaPortsFieldPresenceForDCI-Format1-2 is not configured neither.